Difference Between Apache Nifi and Apache Spark

 To conclude the post, it can be said that Apache Spark is a heavy warhorse whereas Apache Nifi is a nimble racehorse.
 Both have their own benefits and limitations to be used in their respective areas.
 You need to decide the right tool for your business.
 Stay tuned to our blog for more articles related to newer technologies of big data.

-This has been a guide to Apache Nifi vs Apache Spark, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Apache Nifi vs Apache Spark.
+Here we discuss Head to head comparison, key differences, comparison table with infographics.
 You may also look at the following articles to learn more –